atilaneves/reggae/README.md

 Reggae can build itself.
 To bootstrap, either use dub or the [included bootstrap script](bootstrap.sh).
 Call it without arguments for `make` or with one to choose another backend, such as `ninja`.
 This will create a `reggae` binary in a `bin` directory then call itself to generate the "real" build system with the requested backend.
+The reggae-enabled build includes a unit test binary.

 Goals
 -----